Services Offered: Influencer DiscoveryCampaign ManagementInfluencer Marketplace

-Alternatively, you can use Revfluence’s “Quickmatch” feature, which they described in the demo I received as a “Tinder for Influencers.”
+You can use the “Quickmatch” feature, which they describe as a “Tinder for Influencers.”
 It’s a pretty apt description.
 Navigate it into the Quickmatch tab and you’re presented with an influencer based on your preferences.
-You’ll see a name, profile pick, follower count, average likes, and a short bio.
-Below that is a grid of recent content for you to look at—if you’re interested you click “Like” and they’re invited to contact you for a collaboration.
-Otherwise, you click “Skip” and you’re shown another creator.
+You’ll see a name, profile pic, follower count, average likes, and a short bio.
+Below that is a grid of recent content for you to look at—if you’re interested you can either send a general invite to collaborate, or make an offer right there for an existing campaign.
+Otherwise, you click “Skip” and you’re shown another influencer.

-What Revfluence might lack in search precision, it more than makes up for in management tools.
-It’s impressively stacked with all kinds of features that cover every aspect of campaign management.
+As expected, the management tools in Revfluence continue to impress.
+It’s stacked with all kinds of features that cover every aspect of campaign management.
 From the beginning to the end of any campaign, Revfluence has you covered:

 - Campaign Creation, which defines the following:

 - Campaign name and description of the kind of content you’re looking for

 - Eligibility restrictions based minimum number of required followers and/or average likes per post

 - Content Guideline Templates, which define the requirements for campaign tasks.
 You might have, for example, a template for Instagram Photos, and another Instagram Videos, and still another for YouTube videos.
 This automates the inclusion of all the fine print.